-In an age of technical and, at times, impersonal medicine, massage offers a drug-free, non-invasive and humanistic approach based on the body's natural ability to heal itself.
-So what exactly are the benefits to receiving regular massage and/or bodywork treatments?
+Here's why: Massage offers a drug-free, non-invasive and humanistic approach to well-being based on the body's natural ability to heal itself.

-- Increases circulation, allowing the body to pump more oxygen and nutrients into tissues and vital organs.
+- Increases circulation, which allows the body to pump more oxygen and nutrients into tissues and vital organs.

-- Stimulates the flow of lymph, the body's natural defense system, against toxic invaders.
+- Stimulates the lymph system, the body's natural defense, against toxic invaders.
 For example, in breast cancer patients, massage has been shown to increase the cells that fight cancer.

 - Increases joint flexibility.

-- Reduces recovery time, helps prepare for strenuous workouts and eliminates subsequent pains of the athlete at any level.
+- Reduces recovery time for strenuous workouts and eliminates subsequent risk of muscle strain.